 Communities Are Grown, Not Built

-You have to make some noise.
-You have to go out of your way to make friends.
-You have to show your friends and your community what you can offer them.
+Make some noise.
+Make friends.
+Show your friends and your community what you can offer them.
 Be patient in time; you will find your voice.

 Don’t Try to Replace the Community.

 Don’t try to re-invent the wheel.
 Don’t build your customised online communities from scratch to compete with Facebook, etc. There is no point.
 You can never catch up or compete.

 Instead, concentrate on adding value to these existing social networks through your brand’s presence.

 Content Is King.

 On the world wide web, content is king!
 Content is anything from articles, blog posts, infographics, photos, tutorials, videos, podcasts, reviews, etc.

-If regular content production isn’t part of your social media strategy, it’s going to fail.
+If regular content production isn’t part of your social media strategy, it will fail.
 If this sounds overwhelming, then outsource your social media marketing, then you can focus on running your business.

-But it is relevant to your customers’ demographics, that you continue producing engaging content on various media for your social media campaign and that it is regular.
+But it applies to your customers’ demographics that you continue producing engaging content on various media for your social media campaign and that it is regular.

 Because once you stop producing articles, photos, podcasts, reviews, and videos, you stop participating in social media, and relationships whither and your business suffers.

 If social media marketing isn’t working for you, ask yourself if you are breaking any of these rules.
 An honest self-assessment will help you find a solution to improving the level of engagement in your campaigns.